Arista Networks (ANET) — Updated Equity Research Analysis

 4. EXIT CONDITIONS

-2. **Operating margin compresses below 35%** for two consecutive quarters (signals pricing pressure or mix shift to lower-margin AI hardware).
+6. Operating margin compresses below 35% on a sustained basis (signals competitive pricing or mix degradation).

 5. 5-YEAR EXPECTED OUTCOME RANGE